ExpressRoute: creating a private connection to the cloud

 You will notice that the first couple of lines provide the Subscription ID, and this is where the problem lies.
 We have multiple subscriptions, and as part of the provisioning process with the Exchange Provider, we provided them with the correct ID.
 But when we ran the PowerShell Commands there was no variable to define the Subscription ID or Name, nor was any method mentioned in the documentation.
 Everything worked as expected throughout the process with no indication of potential conflicts until the final step.

-To back out of the changes we used the corresponding `Remove- `command for the previously run PowerShell commands, working backwards from the last to first command executed.
+To back out of the changes we used the corresponding `Remove- `command for the PowerShell commands that were previously running, working backward from the last the to the first command executed.
 The following image is the list of the Express Route PowerShell Commandlets.

 Before you start provisioning your Express Route setup, open PowerShell and run